alexliqu09/Sentiment-Analysis-on-Amazon-Reviews/README.md

 <h2><b>Train model</b></h2>

-If you want to train the models use the olab Notebooks
+If you want to train the models use the colab Notebooks

 - [Beto]()
 - [MBert]()